-This was also the case for the cross-harbor section to the Hong Kong Convention and Exhibition Center in Wan Chai and further to Admiralty on Hong Kong, with its opening being pushed back multiple times to no earlier than 2022.
+This was also the case for the cross-harbor section to the Hong Kong Convention and Exhibition Center in Wan Chai and further to Admiralty on Hong Kong Island, with its opening being pushed back multiple times to no earlier than 2022.

 MTR Corp, Hong Kong’s metro operator, has seen passenger numbers and operating revenue plummet further with the virus outbreak since the end of January, as the highly infectious pathogen scares people away from the streets and taking public transport.

 The government and MTR expect no big crowds to throng to new stations on the opening day now that the total daily passenger flow on the entire network hovers around the level of four to five million, about a third lower than the typical patronage on a weekday.

 Still, the transportation giant has appealed to railway enthusiasts not to rush to take the inaugural service on Valentine’s Day.

 There are fears that the new line may become a new conduit for the contagion, as stations and train compartments can be crawling with the virus.

 It has been revealed that some of the city’s first batch of people infected with the acute respiratory disease had traveled along the East Rail Line and Ma On Shan Line, after entering the city via immigration checkpoints along the border with mainland China.

 Some epidemiologists have also warned that the coronavirus could be “hitching a ride” along the extensive MTR network to creep into more neighborhoods across the city.